94lite/GovHack-2021/README.md

 You need to view this in mobile mode

-Follow this top open in mobile mode: https://www.browserstack.com/guide/view-mobile-version-of-website-on-chrome
+Follow this to open in mobile mode: https://www.browserstack.com/guide/view-mobile-version-of-website-on-chrome

 ## How to Stop:
 run: <code>docker-compose down</code>